YinHK-gameDev/unity-learn/layers/README.md

 - Select the Tags and Layers window (main menu: **Edit > Project Settings > Tags and Layers > Layers**).
 - Select a GameObject, select the Layer dropdown in the Inspector window, and select Add Layer from the menu.

+> Warning: Layer 31 is used internally by the Editor’s Preview window mechanics.
+To prevent clashes, do not use this layer.

 ### ref
 https://docs.unity3d.com/Manual/Layers.html